dafny-lang/dafny/docs/_includes/Grammar.md

 Only specific sequences of operator characters are recognized and these are somewhat context-sensitive.
-For example, in `seq<set<int>>`, the grammar knows that `>>` is two individual `>` tokens terminating the nested type parameter lists; `>>` would never be valid here.
+For example, in `seq<set<int>>`, the grammar knows that `>>` is two individual `>` tokens terminating the nested type parameter lists; the right shift operator `>>` would never be valid here.
 Similarly, the sequence `==>` is always one token; even if it were invalid in its context, separating it into `==` and `>` would always still be invalid.

-In summary, except for required white space between alphanumeric tokens, removing white space can never result in changing the meaning of a Dafny program.
+In summary, except for required white space between alphanumeric tokens, adding white space between tokens or removing white space can never result in changing the meaning of a Dafny program.
 For the rest of this document, we consider Dafny programs as sequences of tokens.

 ## Character Classes {#sec-character-classes}